 It was British philosopher John Stuart Mill who said that if all of society were agreed on the truth and beauty and value of one proposition except one person, it would be even more important that the one dissident should be heard.

 That view was updated for a more contemporary audience by Rosa Luxemburg, she of the revolutionary socialist tradition, when she observed that freedom of speech is meaningless unless it means "the freedom of the person who thinks differently".

 While liberalism is likely at any time to do the tango with the forces of the right, the socialist left has always been a staunch defender of political freedoms.
 It would of been nice if Trotter had been gracious enough to acknowledge this but unfortunately his hostility toward socialist politics appears to mean he deletes views he's not comfortable with.
 That's somewhat ironic coming from someone presently championing freedom of speech.

-However, as Rosa Luxemburg also pointed out, freedom of speech does not happen in vacuum.
+However, as Rosa Luxemburg also pointed out, freedom of speech does not happen in a vacuum.
 It has consequences:

 "Every right of suffrage, like any other political right, is not to be measured by some sort of abstract scheme of “justice,” or in terms of any other bourgeois-democratic phrases, but by the social and economic relationships for which it is designed."

 Freedom of speech also includes other people's freedom to disagree - and that disagreement can take the form of protests and demonstrations.
 If Southern and Molyneux did speak in Auckland how many of those who signed up for the Free Speech coalition would be exercising their freedom of speech in order join other protesters outside the venue?
 Given the illiberal views that some of the signatories have expressed on various issues, they are more likely to be in the venue listening to the two 'alt right' representatives.